JuliaIBPM/ImmersedLayers.jl/docs/src/manual/heatconduction-unbounded.md

 no longer constrained.
 We only need to supply the right-hand side function.
 Our job here is to provide everything needed to compute this right-hand side.

-We will apply the heating inside of a local region.
-We supply the information about this forcing in the `forcing` keyword argument.
-There are two pieces of information we need to supply: the shape of the forcing region and a model to describe how the forcing is to be computed.

-Then, in our `prob_cache`, we will use this information to call the `AreaRegionCache` function.
-This creates a mask and other cache for the forcing.
-This mask is available in the forcing model.
-This structure allows a considerable amount of freedom.
+We will apply the heating and cooling inside of local regions.
+As we discussed before, for each forcing, we supply information about the **shape** of the forcing region and the **model function**, supplying the forcing strength whenever we need it.
+We package these together into a forcing model and provide it to the problem via the `forcing` keyword.

 The convection velocity also must be provided.
-We make use of the `forcing` keyword to supply this to the problem, as well, in the form of a function that returns the current convection velocity at a given time `t`.
+We also make use of the `forcing` keyword to supply this to the problem, as well, in the form of a function that returns the current convection velocity at a given time `t`.
 The convective derivative term `N` requires a special cache, which we also generate in the `prob_cache`.

-We will highlight these aspects in the example that follows:
+We will highlight these aspects in the example that follows.
+In this example, we will create
+* a square-shaped line forcing region that delivers a certain amount of heat per unit length of line
+* a circular-shaped area forcing region that supplies heat based on the heat-transfer model $h*(T_0\cos(2\pi f t)-T)$, where $h$ is the heat transfer coefficient, $T$ is the current local temperature, and $T_0$ is the amplitude of an oscillatory heater temperature, oscillating at frequency $f$
+* a background rotational velocity field, with angular velocity $\Omega$.

 ````@example heatconduction-unbounded
 using ImmersedLayers